Written by: Richard Fong

-We can see that your audience refers to the product as a “running shoe”.
-Therefore, in your online store content, you should use the words “running shoe” rather than “sneaker” or “trainer”.
+From the image, we can see that your audience refers to the product as a “running shoe”.
+Therefore, in your online store content, you should use the words “running shoe” rather than “sneaker” or “trainer.”
 They also specify the model of the shoe they are looking for, so you should include the model number in your content as well.

 This is your chance to use the same keywords on your content and entice them to make a purchase from your online store.

 Top-notch content attracts high-quality backlinks and more buyers.

 The more you publish useful, informative, helpful, and reliable content, the more you gain visibility on the search engine results page.

 This leads to more people reading your posts, linking to you when they create a post of their own, sharing your content in their social media feed, and most importantly, buying from your store.

 Here are the best types of blog posts to publish on your eCommerce site: